 What is the Ichimoku Cloud?

 The Ichimoku Kinko Hyo is a Japanese stock chart indicator gaining in popularity.
-Ichimoku is different from other indicators as it enables you to clearly see the stock price trend, the momentum and pivotal points for price direction trend change.
+Ichimoku is different from other indicators as it enables you to clearly see the stock price trend, the momentum, and pivotal points for price direction trend change.
 This visually impressive indicator calculates the equilibrium in a stock price’s demand and supply to help predict future price movement.

 Who Created the Ichimoku Cloud Indicator?

 Goichi Hosoda, a journalist, started work on the indicator in the 1930’s and 30 years later released it in his 1969 book.
-The name Ichimoku comes from his nick-name as his friends referred to him as Ichimoku Sanjin, which in English means “what a man in the mountain sees”.
+The name Ichimoku comes from his nick-name as his friends referred to him as Ichimoku Sanjin, which in English means “what a man in the mountain sees.”

-How is The Ichimoku Cloud Calculated?
+How Does Ichimoku Cloud Work?

-Tenkan-sen Calculation – (the average of the 9 periods high + the average of the 9 periods low) / 2.
+Tenkan-sen Calculation (the average of the 9 periods high + the average of the 9 periods low) / 2.
 This forms one outline of the cloud.
-As the moving average line is 9 periods it usually forms the top of the outline of the cloud when the stock price is moving upwards.
+As the moving average line is 9 periods, it usually forms the top of the outline of the cloud when the stock price is moving upwards.

 Senkou Span B Calculation – (the average of the 52 periods high + the average of the 52 periods low) / 2.
 This is the longer moving average and forms the other side of the cloud outline.
-This means that when the price is falling this forms the upper part of the cloud.
+This means that when the price is falling, this forms the upper part of the cloud.

-Kijun-sen Baseline or Standard Period – (the average of the 26 periods high + the average of the 26 period low) / 2.
+Kijun-sen Baseline or Standard Period – (the average of the 26 periods high + the average of the 26 periods low) / 2.
 This is very useful as adjusting this indicator allows you to control the offset of the indicator backwards or forwards in the future.

 Are you wondering where the market is heading?
-This is exactly the point of the Ichimoku Indicator.
+This is precisely the point of the Ichimoku Indicator.
 The configurable parameters and the cloud itself is usually offset 26 days (on a daily chart) into the future.
 This helps to predict and prepare for trend changes.

 Essentially a really excellent tool for helping visualize a what stage the market or stock price is in.